 The project explores stroke survivors’ experiences of post-stroke fatigue through artistic media.
 These have informed final artworks and online showcase entitled, ‘Ensnared: The Inescapable Reality of Fatigue’.

 Our overarching aim is to make visible this invisible condition and deepen everyone’s understanding of the physical and emotional challenges involved in tackling post-stroke fatigue in one’s everyday life.
-As well as this Dr Kuppuswamy hopes that the artistic expressions will help inform her scientific work.
+Additionally, Dr Kuppuswamy hopes that the artistic expressions will help inform her scientific work.

 This project is a collaboration between the Institute of Neurology’s Fatigue group and the Public Engagement team at the Wellcome Centre for Human Neuroimaging.

 Chronic fatigue is a highly prevalent symptom across many diseases irrespective of disease burden.
-Our lab focuses on neural mechanisms independent of disease pathology, primarily investigating movement related sensory processing.
+The Effort Lab focuses on neural mechanisms independent of disease pathology, primarily investigating movement related sensory processing.
 We use a range of techniques from neuroimaging, non-invasive brain stimulation, behavioural paradigms to self-report.
 Alongside understanding mechanisms, we also develop brain-based therapeutic interventions.